Best Bass Combo Amps Under $1000

 This is a great choice for working pros that need to lug their rigs around a lot, and the GK brand name means great tone and reliability.

 Controls: Gain, Four-band Active EQ, Boost, Master Volume with switches for -10dB cut, Contour, Limiter and Horn.

 Features: Digital Power Amp, Speaker out, Chain out, Headphones out, XLR Out (top panel) Aux in,

-What I like: GK gear is always good stuff, and the light weight means it’s easier to tote around than even a single cabinet.
-This amp also comes in a 2x12 version if you prefer twelve-inch speakers, and both are among the best bass combo amps under $1000.
+GK gear is always good stuff, and the light weight means it’s easier to tote around than even a single cabinet.
+This amp also comes in a 4x10 version if you prefer more speakers, though it will put you slightly over your $1000 budget.